 I added some lighter value colour to the mist and low clouds to bulk them out a little.

 Adding Details and Finishing The Painting

-I finish the painting by adding the details to the foreground, mainly to the grass, vegetation and the water.
-Again I am using the same colours that I used during the ‘blocking-in’ stage however using lighter value colour to build out the three dimensional forms.
+I finish the painting by adding details to the foreground, mainly to the grass, vegetation and water.
+Again I am using the same colours that I used during the ‘blocking-in’ stage however using lighter value colours to build out the three-dimensional forms.